 The Town of Centreville negotiated a contract for the purchase of the Centreville Wharf building located at Water Way and Watson Road just prior to fiscal year end 2012.
-A note was secured with Mid-Shore Community Foundation, Inc. for \$650,500 that was paid in full in July 2012.
-The Town has several prospective uses identified for the property under contract for purchase.
-The Town plans to lease office space to interested businesses to encourage economic development along the Wharf area hoping to encourage a thriving urban development to the surrounding community.
-The Town also is in need of suitable work space and has considered this property as a temporary solution for additional employee office space.
+The Town leases office space to businesses to encourage economic development along the Wharf area hoping to encourage a thriving urban development to the surrounding community.
+The Town also is in need of suitable work space and is planning to use this property as a temporary solution for additional employee office space in fiscal year 2015.
+The Town was awarded a community legacy grant to upgrade the interior of the building to make the leasable space more appealing to current and future lessees.